sebaeze/url-shortener/README.md

-# api-shortener
+# URL Shortener

-URL shortener like goo.gl, https://www.shorturl.at/ or https://bitly.com/ for publishing promotions over Twitter
+The final url is --> https://d2a6wanazzhby9.cloudfront.net/

 # High available solution